PawelChm-data/Data-Analysis-Portfolio/README.md

 The goal is not only to learn syntax and tools, but to understand how data can be used to answer business questions and support decision-making.

+## Datasets

+### Transactions Dataset

+A small synthetic dataset containing fictional financial transactions used for practicing SQL queries and transaction analysis.

+The dataset includes:

+- Transaction ID
+- Customer ID
+- Amount
+- Currency
+- Country
+- Transaction Type
+- Transaction Status

+The dataset is fictional and was created exclusively for educational purposes.

 Data Disclaimer

 All datasets used in this repository are synthetic, public or appropriately anonymized datasets intended for educational purposes.